OpenSourceEconomics/respy/docs/roadmap.rst

 Estimate a model by CCP
 -----------------------

-Implement estimation by CCP and outline the tradeoffs and discuss the validity of estimation.
+Implement estimation by CCP and outline the trade-offs and discuss the validity of estimation.
 This could be combined with having a dataset simulated that does not conform to the CCP model and the respy model.